jendrikseipp/convert-downward/2019-12-Cleanup/ReadMe.txt

 Files:
 	- ReadMe.txt: this read me file
-	- commit_size_delta.log: incremental size of commits, ordered from largest increase to lowest on the current master repository.
+	- commit_size_delta.log: incremental size of commits, ordered from largest increase to lowest on the (at that time) current master repository.
 	- downward_authormap.txt: rules for renaming authors in commits.
-	- downward_filemap.txt: rules for including excluding files in commits.
+	- downward_filemap.txt: rules for including or excluding files in commits.
     - run.sh: script which starts the conversion